How to Connect MCP Servers to Any AI Client — Claude, Cursor, VS Code, Windsurf, ChatGPT, and More

 Troubleshooting

-Ready to connect your first server?
+Ready to start?
 Browse the App Catalog to find the MCP servers your workflow needs, or create a free account and connect to any of our governed MCP servers in under two minutes.

 Your agents need tools.
 We make them safe.